← All posts

 We looked at how old every current ATP top 100 player was when they turned professional.
 The average is 18 — but the gap between the earliest and latest entries is wider than most people expect.

 Professional tennis has one of the youngest career entry points of any major sport.
-The average player currently in the ATP top 100 turned professional at 18 years old.
-Three players turned pro at 14.
-The latest any current top-100 player turned professional was 23 or 24.
+The average player currently in the ATP top 100 turned professional at 18.3 years old.
+The earliest is 15.
+The latest among the current top 50 is 23.

 We pulled the turned_pro field for every player in our database with top-100 status and built a picture of when these careers actually started.